Alikaname/Bar_Simulator_game/README.md

 How to run the game:

-1.clone the repository
+1. Clone the repository

-2.download files onto your pc
+2. Download files onto your pc

-3.run Bar_game.py or bar_game.exe if you dont have Python installed on your computer
+3. Run Bar_game.py or bar_game.exe if you dont have Python installed on your computer

 4. Enjoy!